SPIN SOCIETY STANDARD OF SAFETY

 - Is NOT known to be airborne or enter through skin, but CAN be spread by touch if a person has used their hands to over their mouth or nose when they cough.

-Studio lobbies, instructor team rooms, reception desks, hallways outside the bike rooms, change rooms.
+Studio lobbies, Bike Room, instructor team rooms, reception desks, hallways outside the Bike Rooms, change rooms.

 These processes require employees to come in close proximity with one another or customers:

-- Check-in at the reception desk, handing out shoes and towels, accessing cleaning supplies, travelling across hallways through the premises, checking on the spin room before and after class to ensure all customers are settled in at their bike.
+- Check-in at the reception desk, handing out shoes and towels, accessing cleaning supplies, travelling across hallways through the premises, checking on the Bike Room before and after class to ensure all customers are settled in at their bike.

 These are the surfaces being touched often:

-- Doorknobs/handles, computer keyboard/mouse, reception desk, lockers, light switches, bathroom sinks, washer/dryer doors.
+- Doorknobs/handles, computer keyboard/mouse, reception desk, lockers, light switches, bathroom sinks, water fountains, sanitizing wipes dispensers, washer/dryer doors.

 IMPLEMENTING MEASURES TO REDUCE THE RISK